-When considering buying a vertical panel saw, a number of considerations are the primary drivers of this choice.
-What panel saw is the most accurate, easy to use, at the best price.
+There are a number of things to consider before buying a vertical panel saw.
+Which panel saw is the most accurate, easy to use, at the best price?
 The first two determine what saw to buy, the last one determines who to buy it from.
 We will discuss the first two now.

-Accuracy is basically determined by 2 factors, Squareness of the travel of the saw to the material rollers and the play in the carriage during this travel.
-This assumes that the material rollers are in alignment which is not always the case with saws that individually align their material rollers.
-These issues are addressed by the Accu-Square, Accu-Fence and Accu-Glide features of the panel saw.
+Accuracy is basically determined by two factors: Squareness of the travel of the saw to the material rollers, and the play in the carriage during this travel.
+This assumes that the material rollers are in alignment (which is not always the case with saws that individually align their material rollers).
+These issues are addressed by the Accu-Square, Accu-Fence and Accu-Glide features of the Saw Trax panel saw.

 Our squaring system is called Accu-Square.
 It is an indexed alignment system that is patented.
 It is used to easily square the panel saw guide tubes to the frame for a set and forget alignment system.
 On the center of the lower guide tube bracket you will see a series of 9 holes.
 These holes are spaced 9/32″ apart with the 5th hole being centered.
 In the frame behind it are 9 holes, spaced 8/32″ apart with the 5th hole being centered.
 Squaring is done by shifting the bracket in relationship to the frame in 1/32″ increments until the carriage tracks exactly 90-degrees to the material rollers.
 By design, only one hole in the guide tube bracket will line up with one hole in the frame.
 Once lined up and square, a sheet metal screw acts as an alignment pin locking the bracket to the frame.
 In order to shift out of factory alignment, the sheet metal screw would need to be sheared.
 Sounds complicated but you don’t have to worry about it.
 All that you need to know is your panel saw will always cut square.